 As I continued to get offers, I found myself struggling to find a healthy balance between real estate and travel blogging.
 Real Estate gave me more control over my schedule than I had practicing law, and I enjoyed it, but availability is key in real estate and conflicts were becoming more frequent.
 I knew I had to make yet another change.
 At the beginning of the year I decided to take a leap of faith and see if I could make a living doing photography and travel blogging full time.
 I don’t know if it will work out.
 In many ways I have no idea what I’m doing.
 And maybe I never will.
 Maybe no-one ever really does.
 But I do know that I would always regret it if I was handed this opportunity and didn’t at least try.

 There is no right way to start making big changes in your life.
 It’s cliche, but I think the best advice I could give is to just START – even if you don’t know exactly what it is that you’re starting!
 Now is as good a time as any to start living the life you want, because it’s the only time we have any control over.

 Don’t wait for the right time.
 Because it will never come.
 When I started I was working a full time job.
 I was hiking, camping, and backpacking – not inherently expensive activities.
-I rarely traveled more than a few hours from home.
-I had a used camera with one lens.
+I rarely traveled more than a few hours from home and had only been using a camera with one lens.
 And I had no idea what I was doing.
 Point is, you don’t have to start by jumping into the deep end.
 But you do have to get wet.